mlarocca/Chrome-Extensions/TagCloudChromeEx/README.md

 By clicking on any tag in the tag cloud, you'll be able to add its text to the search bar, instead of typing it.

+## Version 1.0.0

+Right click functionality added on selection: you can search the selected text with the same search engines as above, and translate it with Google Translate.

 ## Version 0.2.1

 This is a simple extension, based on AngularJS framework, that, each time it is activates,